yourshoji/myESPFeeder/README.md

 2.  **Install PlatformIO:** Ensure you have the [PlatformIO IDE extension](https://platformio.org/platformio-ide) for VSCode installed.

+3.  **Set up Event Logger:** Create a new Google Sheet, set up Apps Script, and put `Code.gs` (sheet-log folder) it.
+Hit `Deploy` and use the given URL in the following step.

-3.  **Configure Credentials:** Open `src/PetFeeder_Blynk.ino` and update the following values with your own credentials:
+4.  **Configure Credentials:** Open `src/PetFeeder_Blynk.ino` and update the following values with your own credentials:

     ```cpp
     // Blynk Credentials